techcsispit/ToDoList/README.md

 - @mansidhamne for the calendar feature.

-- @Oreniscool for dark mode, UI improvements and bug fixes.
+- @Oreniscool for dark mode, themes, UI improvements and bug fixes.

 - @piyushr6 for UI improvements.